Certifiable Factor Graph Optimization: Related work

-Alternatively, recent work has led to the development of a new class of \textit{certifiably correct} estimation algorithms that are capable of recovering \emph{certifiably globally optimal} solutions to challenging estimation problems in many practical settings~\cite{rosen2019se, briales2017cartan, eriksson2018rotation}.
-The main idea behind these methods is to replace \emph{local} optimization with \textit{convex relaxation}: these methods proceed by constructing a \emph{convex approximation} to the target estimation problem, and then (\emph{globally}) solving this convex surrogate to recover a point estimate for the original estimation problem.
-Remarkably, recent work has shown (both theoretically and empirically) that the solutions returned by these methods are often \emph{exact}, \emph{globally optimal} solutions to the original estimation task; moreover, whenever exactness occurs, it is possible to verify this fact \emph{a posteriori} by constructing a \emph{computational certificate of correctness} for the recovered estimate.
-Certifiably correct methods thus provide a mathematically rigorous and (in principle) computationally efficient approach for reliable robotic perception.
+Alternatively, recent work has developed a new class of \textit{certifiably correct} estimation algorithms that are provably capable of recovering \emph{globally optimal} solutions to state estimation problems in robotics and computer vision in many practical settings~\cite{rosen2019se,Rosen2025SLAMTheory}.
+The main idea behind these methods is to replace the nonconvex {optimization} underpinning traditional factor graph inference with a \emph{convex} (typically \emph{semidefinite}) \emph{relaxation} of the maximum likelihood estimation problem, which can be directly solved to \emph{global} optimality.
+A growing body of work has shown (both theoretically and empirically) that the solutions recovered from these relaxations are frequently \emph{exact}, \emph{globally optimal} solutions of the original MLE problem (provided that the measurement noise is not too large).
+Moreover, whenever exactness occurs, it can be \emph{verified} \emph{a posteriori} by constructing a \emph{certificate of optimality} for the recovered estimate.

-However, despite their tremendous promise, at present certifiable estimation methods remain difficult to design and deploy, primarily due to the high computational cost of solving the large-scale convex (typically \emph{semidefinite}) relaxations that they employ.
-Standard off-the-shelf interior-point SDP solvers~\cite{mosek, wright1997primal} do not scale well beyond problems with a few thousand dimensions; however, many foundational robotic perception and state estimation problems, such as pose graph optimization~\cite{grisetti2011tutorial} and bundle adjustment~\cite{agarwal2010bundle}, involve tens to hundreds of thousands of dimensions, making direct application of these solvers impractical.
+However, despite their strong performance guarantees, at present certifiable estimation methods are difficult to deploy in practice due to the high computational cost of solving the large-scale convex (typically {semidefinite}) relaxations that they employ.
+Standard off-the-shelf (interior-point) semidefinite optimization methods \cite{mosek, Sturm1999SeDuMi,Toh1999SDPT3,Yamashita2003Implementation} do not scale well beyond problems with a few thousand dimensions \cite{Todd2001Semidefinite}; however, many foundational estimation problems arising in robotics and computer vision, such as pose graph optimization \cite{grisetti2011tutorial} and bundle adjustment \cite{agarwal2010bundle}, involve tens to hundreds of thousands of variables.
+As a result, a direct application of standard SDP optimization methods is computationally intractable for many problems of interest.